-- 1. Accelerate development at the Guadalupe mine as we continue to optimize production with a focus on higher grade zones to optimize cash flows. - 2.
+- 1. Accelerate development at the Guadalupe mine as we continue to optimize production with a focus to optimize cash flows. - 2.
 Exploration including drilling key targets across the large land package, focusing on discovery and definition of additional high-grade mineral for near term mining. - 3.
 Accelerate exploration by also looking to possible joint ventures with third parties on more remote tracts. - 4.
-Continue exploration with plans for eventual development of gold and copper from Carlos Pacheco and San Juan.
+Continue exploration with plans for eventual development of gold and copper from the Valle de Oro area of the property.

-IMPACT is proud to have been named to the 2017 TSX Venture 50, a ranking of the top performers on the TSX Venture exchange.
 IMPACT is a reporting issuer in British Columbia and Alberta.
 The Company's shares trade on the TSX Venture Exchange as a Tier 1 Issuer under the symbol IPT and on the Frankfurt Stock Exchange under the symbol IKL.